ccarabine/payrollapp/README.md

 ![Screenshot of Home screen](/docs/images/people_payroll_welcomescreen.PNG)
 </details><br>
-This welcomes the user to the application, to access the application the user needs to enter a (non-visible) password.
+This welcomes the user to the application.
+To access the application the user needs to enter a (non-visible) password.
 The main menu will then be displayed

 </details>

 ____

 ### **2. Main menu**